Tanvir000Tonoy/2025/February 2025.md

 [13.02.2025]
 I meet a few leaders of Jalshiri Officer , one pf the officer name was Mamun he suggested me how to survive in Australia , another one shared an address from where I can get assistance. finally the suprime leader suggested me not to forget my Dad .
 It was so special .
 Later I talked with Tania that I want to meet with her. and now spending time with my friends .

+[14.02.2025]
+It's friday and I'm planning something crazy .
+I want to go out with Tania.
+Even though she don't like me.
+Still I don't wanna miss that opportuinity.
+If my dad allows me to take his car , it would turned out a very good experience as we will not feel glitchy or the warm weather might not effect us.
+Else I'm just doing the boring stuff.
+If my dad dosen't allow me to take the car then I might cancel the plan for sure.
 ```